Mediated quasi-interaction: Basic premises and approach

-Mediated Quasi-interaction is monologicial in character and involves the production of symbolic forms for an indefinite range of potential recipients.
+Mediated Quasi-interaction is monological in character and involves the production of symbolic forms for an indefinite range of potential recipients.
 Mediated Quasi-Interaction creates a certain kind of social situation in which individuals are linked together in a process of communication and symbolic exchange.
 It is a structured situation in which some individuals are engaged primarily in producing symbolic forms for others who are not physically present, while others are involved primarily in receiving symbolic forms produced to whom they cannot respond, but with whom they can form bonds of friendship, affection or loyalty.

 Mediated quasi-interaction is based on social relations established by media of mass communications.
 With mass media being impossible to be genuine interactivity, Mediated quasi-interaction is simulated interaction.
 It is typical for the mass media to try to simulate interpersonal communication and to personalize their communication (ex.
 Call-ins).
 Another focus of Mediated Quasi-Interaction is also on its space-time constitution.
 It is described as a separation of contexts with extended availability in time and space.

 Mediated Quasi-Interaction can also be combined with other interaction such as face-to-face.
 For example, people can sit in a room together and have a discussion while they are watching television.
 In a similar relation, a television program may involve face to face interaction with a panel and an audience, although the program remains primarily a form Mediated Quasi-Interaction.